What Your Plants Will Look Like On Arrival

 Look below.
 The image to the left is how our bare root crepe myrtles are shipped.
-These bare root crepe myrtles have no foliage or blooms and are actively in their dormant season.
-Planting during the dormant season in the cooler months with proper care ensures your plants to look like the right image below. o decrease plant shock during transplant, we advise to plant your trees and shrubs during the dormant season.
+These bare root crepe myrtles have no foliage or blooms and are active in their dormant season.
+Planting during the dormant season in the colder months with proper care ensures your plants to look like the right image below. o Decrease plant shock during transplant, we advise planting your trees and shrubs during the dormant season.
 These are bare root trees and plants, so giving them time before Spring to start growing alleviates stress to the plants.
-In addition, temperatures below 31 degrees harm the plant growth.
+Also, temperatures below 31 degrees harm the plant growth.
 Safely planting your trees and shrubs is in temperatures over 31 degrees.
 Once temperatures reach over 58 degrees, your plants will leave the dormant stage and start to bud.
 For best results, please plant before the budding process.
 Cooler Months are the Best Times to Plant your Trees and Shrubs

 Our Bare Root Shrubs are Shipped During September to April, the Shrubs Dormant Season

 Looking at the image below to the left, you can see how the shrubs are shipping.
-The dormant season is when we ship our shrubs, when they do not have any leaves or blooms.
-To ensure you receive your shrubs healthy, we dip the roots in Terra-Sorb gel and line the roots in packing paper.
-Now look at the right image below.
-If you plant your shrubs before Spring, your shrubs can look like this.
+The dormant season is when we send our shrubs when they do not have any leaves or blooms.
+To ensure you receive your bushes healthy, we dip the roots in Terra-Sorb gel and line the roots in packing paper.
+Now, look at the right image below.
+If you plant your shrubs before Spring, your bushes can look like this.
 So remember, buying you bare root plants instead of container plants saves you more money to purchase more plants.

 What Our Ferns Look Like Before They Are Shipped